tart-telescope/tart_website/docs/basics/hardware.md

 ![TART-3 five arm rendering](./optimized_array.png)
 ![TART-3 five arm](./uv_coverage.png)

-## Changes from TART-2
+## Changes in TART-3

 TART-2 consisted of 4 radio hubs with 6 recievers on each hub.
 These connected via Cat-6 UTP cable to a central basestation.

-TART-3 features
+The new hardware, TART-3 features

 * Improved I/Q sampling - reducing a random phase offset on restart.
 * Up to 2-bit I and Q samples can be digitized
 * New Correlator FPGA - lower cost and higher performance.
-* Easier Antenna Layout
+* Easier to assemble Antenna Layout
 * All radios are in a central location, lower costs.

 ## Costings

-Costings are difficult to estimate as this is a new version of hardware and development is not complete.
-At the moment the hardware is being made available through the [workshop](/docs/install/workshop).
+Costings are difficult to estimate as TART-3 is a new version of hardware and development is not complete.
+At the moment the hardware is being made available through the [TART workshop programme](/docs/install/workshop).
 The antenna array assembly is usually fabricated on-site from available materials.

 Some extimates are below not including and freight charges:
 * Electronics and antennas: Electronics can be made available to groups working on hardware and correlators on request from the New Zealand hardware team (see below for a potential other avenue).
 * Case and Housing: Done on site: Allow ~EUR 100 (not including labour)
 * Antenna array.
 Done on site, and costs will vary wideley as most of the costs are labour.
-Can range for ~EUR 100 (using scrap and volunteer labour) to much more (see below).
+Can range for ~EUR 100 (using scrap and volunteer labour) to more (see below).

 ### Getting TART hardware

 TART hardware will soon be available for purches from the RATT group at Rhodes University (Contact Zizipo for further information.)
-* Electronics including will be ~EUR 2000 preassembled and tested.
+* Electronics including patch antennas, will be ~EUR 2200 preassembled and tested.
-* A preassembled adjustable CNC machined antenna array mounting kit will be a similar price.
+* A preassembled adjustable CNC machined antenna array mounting kit will also be made available at a similar price.